danielepantaleone/ioq3-UrT/README.md

-ioquake3 engine for urban terror 4.x
+ioQuake3 engine for urban terror 4.x
 ====================================

 ## Description

-This is a custom fork of the official ioquake3 engine supported by the Frozen Sand development team for the videogame Urban Terror 4.x serie (http://www.urbanterror.info).
+Custom ioQuake3 fork of the official engine supported by the Frozen Sand development team for the videogame Urban Terror 4.x serie (http://www.urbanterror.info).

 ## How to compile